johngnjenga/johngnjenga/README.md

-- 👀 I’m passionate in data engineering as well as software engineering.
+- 👀 I’m a data engineer who has interest in computer vision.
 - 📫 How to reach me .
 O799238443 or johngnjenga99@gmail.com

 <!---